-Only Science, Technology, Engineering, or Mathematics (STEM) majors have an option for a 17 month extension of OPT.
+Only Science, Technology, Engineering, or Mathematics (STEM) majors have an option for a 24-month extension of OPT (new rule in effect May 10, 2016).
 A minor in a STEM field does not make you eligible for STEM extension.
 If you are not a STEM student, then a maximum 12 months of full-time OPT per degree is allowed.

 Students become eligible to apply for an additional 12 months of OPT per higher level of degree study completed.
 Example: A student completes a Bachelors degree and gets 12 months of OPT.
 S/He then completes a masters degree and is eligible for another 12 months of OPT because it is a higher degree level.
 The same student then completes a PhD and is eligible for a third 12 months of OPT.

 If you are authorized for a total of 12 or more months of full-time Curricular Practical Training during your degree, you will lose your eligibility for OPT at that degree level (Note that this does not apply to part-time CPT).

 Can I keep my AU health insurance after I graduate while on OPT?